Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 15 trips per day across all routes, which equates to approximately 0 weekly trips per individual stop.
+The accessibility of the transport system is rated as good, with residents typically located around 201 meters from their nearest transport stop.
+On average, there are approximately 15 trips per day across all routes, which equates to roughly 0 weekly trips per individual stop.

 Frequently Asked Questions - Transport